oist/Usiigaci/README.md

 - [ ] Add confluency calculation
 - [ ] Faster more integrated data processing pipeline, perhaps on C++
 - [ ] Add cell contour vector analysis

+## Call for collaboration
+We are still improving the software.
+If you'd like, please adapt the source code on your own dataset.
+If you are willing to share you dataset, we can try to annotate them and incorporate into training a pretrain model weight that you could use, please contact me.

 ## Acknowledgement: